arbois/covguide/content/_index.md

 ### We need help translating this document

 Please translate this document into any language and share your translation widely.
-There have been requests for translations into: Vietnamese, Traditional Chinese, Korean, Portuguese, French, Italian.
+There have been requests for translations into: Vietnamese, Traditional Chinese, Korean, Portuguese, Italian.

 If you intend to translate, please
 * Look [here](https://docs.google.com/spreadsheets/d/1FcycksxjVAverq6UVtnmsvjf5a8yX0Qnl44Q3qfUITI/edit?usp=sharing) first to see if anyone else is already working on that language.